wealthguardcode/gig/programs/Manufacturers-Commercial-General-Liability.md

 WealthGuard actively works with carriers to provide comprehensive risk solutions for manufacturers that are up-to-date, competitively priced, and add value for manufacturer operations.

-Please note that while many of our most popular insurance options for manufacturers are listed below, WealthGuard can accommodate a broad risk appetite, and many additional specialized products may be available.
+Please note that while some of our most popular insurance options for manufacturers are listed below, WealthGuard can accommodate a broad risk appetite, and many additional specialized products are available.

 - Auto & Transport Manufacturers
 - Biofuels Manufacturers